JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 In this article I'll name some things and manage some complexity while writing a small C program that is loosely based on the program structure I [discussed earlier][1], but different.
 This one will _do_ something.
-Grab your favorite beverage, your favorite editor and compiler, crank up some tunes and let's write a mildly interesting C program together.
-Also, there won't be any boxes drawn yet.
+Grab your favorite beverage, a trusty editor and compiler, crank up some tunes and let's write a mildly interesting C program together.
+For those waiting for the other shoe to drop, there won't be any boxes drawn ... yet.

 ### Philosophy of A Good Unix Program